Seagate/cortx-k8s/doc/cortx-aws-k8s-installation.md

 This procedure should work for any Kubernetes cluster.
 We recommend to go through the entire document even if you're not planning to deploy CORTX in AWS.
 Actual CORTX deployment into an existing Kubernetes cluster is covered in section 3.

+### A demo of this installation process is available [here.](https://www.linkedin.com/posts/gtouret_opensource-sds-kubernetes-activity-6867206757735919616-Hzcq)

 ## 1. Prerequisites

 The following environment should exist in AWS prior to further deployment: